Who are we?

 Support Education’s vision is to become a “one stop education solution” in delivering quality digital educational content supported by technology related products, such as, tablets, school networking solutions and power options such as solar energy for all system hardware in schools and institutions whether or not they are on the national grid.
 Thus, making our projects and products appropriate for use everywhere in the country.

-What do we do?
+What we do?

-- Formal education system:- Students and school community are given with digital educational resource which includes Textbooks, video tutorials, and reference materials in different formats to assist the education system and bridge the digital gap to have competent citizens.
+- Formal education system: Students and school community are given with digital educational resource which includes Textbooks, video tutorials, and reference materials in different formats to assist the education system and bridge the digital gap to have competent citizens.

-- Non-formal Education: – Students which are not reached by formal education is the other challenge of our country Ethiopia, and Africa.
+- Non-formal Education: Students which are not reached by formal education is the other challenge of our country Ethiopia, and Africa.
 To address these problems, we are working on a digital resource to reach those groups of the community through, Numeracy, Literacy and lifelong learning materials.

-- A grade level tablet loaded with curricular textbooks, and video tutorials that can be accessed offline,
+- A grade level tablet loaded with core curricular textbooks, and video tutorials that can be accessed offline,

-- School offline server system that can synchronize with central server of MOE cloud system on demand, and serve the school community as
+- School offline server system that can synchronize with central server of the MOE cloud system on demand, and serve the school community as

 - A source of supplementary materials in different formats,